Glasgow v Edinburgh off due to Covid

-Glasgow v Edinburgh off due to covid outbreak in hosts' squad
+Glasgow v Edinburgh: 1872 Cup first leg off due to Covid outbreak

 Last updated on .From the section Scottish Rugby